nicolenadine/nicolenadine/README.md

 During the pandemic, when schools at all levels went online, I noticed parents, teachers and students struggling to adapt to new ways of learning.
-The traditional classroom learning model has been slow to adapt to advancements in learning scienceand technology.
+The traditional classroom learning model has been slow to adapt to advancements in learning science and technology.
 I am curious about exploring ways that technology can be used to create more customized learning experiences that meet the needs of a wider range of students.
 I'm excited to see a lot of great companies and non-profit organizations working on this issue.
 At some point I would love to work with others who are passionate about educational equity and get involved in related projects.